Paik Seung-ho: Girona

 Paik played for Barcelona as a youth player for seven years, but he had difficulty competing in the senior team.
 He joined Girona on 21 July 2017, and played for Peralada, the reserve team of Girona at the time, in the Segunda División B during his first professional season.

 Paik made his first team debut against Atlético Madrid in the Copa del Rey on 10 January 2019.
 He made his La Liga debut as a substitute against Barcelona on 27 January.
 He officially played six matches for Girona excluding a Supercopa de Catalunya match.

 Darmstadt 98

 On 31 August 2019, Paik signed for 2.
 Bundesliga side Darmstadt 98 on a three-year deal.
 He played for Darmstadt for one and a half years, but his status in the team was gradually lowered.
 He eventually considered a return to his country in order to get more appearances in the field and moreover participate in the 2020 Summer Olympics.

 Jeonbuk Hyundai Motors

-On March 2021, he signed for K League 1 club Jeonbuk Hyundai Motors.
+In March 2021, he signed for K League 1 club Jeonbuk Hyundai Motors.
 Within the three years of his career, he won the league and domestic cup titles, in 2021 and 2022 respectively.